cbcrg/tcoffee/docs/tcoffee_manual.rst

 Coloring specific types of residues/nucleic acids
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can color all the residues of your sequences on-the-fly; for instance, the following command line will color all the a's in color 0 (blue):
+You can color all the residues of your sequences on the fly; for instance, the following command line will color all the a's in color 0 (blue):

 ::